josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

 **This is both an intro to SvelteKit, and a guide to creating a static blog with it.** We'll cover all the high-level concepts of SvelteKit on the way to setting up a statically prerendered blog, complete with Sass and Markdown.

-**This is _not_ an intro to Svelte itself.** While you can probably still follow along even if you don't know anything about Svelte, I'd recommend learning the basics first.
+**This is _not_ an intro to Svelte itself.** While you can probably still follow along even if you don't know much about Svelte, I'd recommend learning the basics first.
 The [Svelte tutorial](https://svelte.dev/tutorial/basics) is an excellent place to start.

-This won't be super advanced, but you should still know at least know the basics of front-end development, JavaScript, and installing packages using [NPM](https://www.npmjs.com/).
+Finally, this won't be super advanced, but you should still know at least know the basics of front-end development, JavaScript, and installing packages using [NPM](https://www.npmjs.com/).
+(You should also have NPM installed already.)

 All that said, let's get started!